 2. To uplift low-income households in South Africa by up-skilling women beekeepers and making ethical beekeeping a viable profession.

 The bigger we grow, the greater opportunity we have to assist local honeybee farmers like ourselves, by providing them with the equipment, training and facilities to ensure they grow sustainably, profitably and with the bees’ best interests at heart.

 Through our community-run micro-apiaries programme, we place honeybee apiaries on suitable private land and nature reserves across the country and train women from low-income communities to care for them.
 In doing so, we’re educating a new generation of women beekeepers—mentored by our expert apiarists in beekeeping best practices—who will be able to independently provide for themselves and their families.

 Meet Our Founder

 Hailing from Stellenbosch, Chris Oosthuizen spent his early corporate career on the founding team of Stor-Age, where he currently heads the Sales and Marketing division.
 From hiking the Appalachian Trail to climbing Mount Everest, Chris has always fostered a personal interest in the interplay between human beings and our environment.
 So when he heard about the plight of the honeybees while sitting by the campfire with a few close friends, he started brainstorming ways to get his fellow South Africans excited about saving these tiny, hardworking creatures.

 In early 2020, Chris established Honeybee Heroes, with the goal to help conserve the South African Capensis honeybee while supporting small-scale beekeepers and educating South Africans on environmentally friendly food choices.

-Just one year later, Honeybee Heroes is home to over 300 active hives and four full-time team members.
+Just one year later, Honeybee Heroes is home to over 300 active hives and six full-time team members.